dipolexchange/docs/docs/intro.md

 ---
 :::tip

-PancakeSwap helps you make the most out of your crypto in two ways:
+DipoleSwap helps you make the most out of your crypto in two ways:
 Trade and Earn.

 :::